Tourism & Hospitality Internships in Auckland

 It is important to note that WiFi is not included within all of the apartments (in some cases, it may be available for an additional fee, taken care of in-country).
 The internship orientation will provide a local sim card, which you can use to ensure you have data and connectivity on your own smartphone.
 Ensure that your phone is unlocked for international use prior to your arrival in New Zealand, so that you can use the sim card and stay online.

 It is important to note that internships in Auckland do not include meals.
 However, the shared apartment (which is included in the Program Fee) provides kitchen facilities where interns are welcome to prepare their own meals and snacks.
-A recommended food budget of US$100 should be sufficient for purchasing weekly groceries to prepare meals and packed lunches.
-You should budget more for meal purchases if you dine out frequently but there are also some relatively affordable eateries, including Thai, Indian, Chinese, Japanese, Italian options (and more).
+A recommended food budget of US$100 - US$150 should be sufficient for purchasing weekly groceries to prepare meals and packed lunches.
+You should budget more for meal purchases if you eat out frequently.
+There are some relatively affordable eateries, including Thai, Indian, Chinese, Japanese, Italian options (and more).
 There is a booming food scene in the city and the Britomart waterfront precinct, comprised of heritage buildings, hosts an eclectic collection of bars, cafés and restaurants.
 Chat to your internship placement colleagues for the best local tips about where to go for great taste and value!

 Activities and tourism